 1-close your lips;

-2-hands up to the head (horns), inhale through the nose;
+2 hands up to the head (horns), inhale through the nose;

 3 .Game "Jug".
 The driver hits the ball on the ground with the words:

-I dropped the pitcher
+I dropped the jug

 I broke it on the floor

-...
-An apple rolled under the chicken's legs - The hen fell and turned over.
+...An apple rolled under the chicken's legs - the chicken fell and turned over.

-Children move scattered around the hall and “turn” into named characters, fall, then get up and continue to move.
+Children move scattered around the hall and “turn” into the named characters, fall, then get up and continue to move.
 During these motor actions, the text is pronounced.

 Granddaughter cries: A wolf jumped on me!

-... rolled under my grandmother's feet - Grandma fell, rolled over, grunted, groaned.
+...Rolled under my grandmother's feet - the grandmother fell, turned over, groaned, and groaned.

 Teacher.
 And we will plant our apple tree on the mountain.